srodolfobarbosa-afk/Nexo/README.md

 ## Quick local / production notes

-- DO NOT commit real secrets.
-Use `.env` (ignored) and a secrets manager in production.
-- Build the Docker image (example):

 	docker build -t nexo:latest .

-- Run (development):

 	docker run --env-file .env -p 8000:8000 nexo:latest

-- CI: GitHub Actions runs tests and a secrets scan.
-Ensure you rotate any compromised keys before pushing.

 ## Rodando no Replit